COSC3020/mergesort-Dhruv8806/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+The run-time analysis of the merge sort algorithm, which I believe would be O(n log (n)) for it’s worst case runtime.
+I believe this because it divides the array into smaller parts and then combines them while comparing and rearranging elements.
+The number of operations for each step is proportional to the array size with O(n log (n)) time complexity.
+So the worst case bound is $\Theta$ (n log (n))